 What to Expect Information Sheet

-What to expect when accessing records about you is an information sheet aimed at Care Leavers wishing to access records about them held by the University of Melbourne.
+What to expect when accessing records is an information sheet aimed at Care Leavers wishing to access records about them held by the University of Melbourne.
 It purpose is to inform Care Leavers about what records they are likely to find, the reasons why they were collected in the first place, and where to get support.

 Content and Language Warning